-Julie began as National Curriculum Consultant in September 2017.
-In addition to leading Project Transformation's national curriculum development project, Julie serves as a facilitator for talented and gifted students, from kindergarten through seventh grade, in Winfield, Kansas, USD 465.
-Before assuming this post in 2015, she worked as a first-grade teacher for 3 years in the district.
-She attended Southwestern College in Winfield, earning a bachelor of arts degree in elementary education in 2009 and a master's degree in leadership studies in 2011.
-She is currently completing a doctorate in educational leadership, with an emphasis in teacher leadership, at Southwestern; her dissertation focus is on teacher development in gifted education.
-Julie is also a PT North Texas alumna, serving her internship in 2008.
-She is a member of FUMC Winfiled, and she serves on the town's public library board.
+Julie began as the National Curriculum Consultant for Project Transformation National in September 2017 and transitioned into the Director of Curriculum and Instruction in September 2018.
+Julie formerly served as a facilitator for talented and gifted students, from kindergarten through seventh grade, in Winfield, Kansas, USD 465.
+Before assuming this post in 2015, she worked as a first-grade teacher in the district.
+She attended Southwestern College in Winfield, earning a bachelor of arts degree in elementary education in 2009, a master's degree in leadership studies in 2011, and a doctorate in educational leadership with an emphasis in teacher leadership in 2018.
+Julie is also a PT North Texas alumna, serving her summer internship in 2008.
+She is a member of FUMC in Winfield, KS and she serves on the Winfield Public Library board.
 Her passion is working with teachers and facilitators to provide quality curriculum.
-She is thrilled to join Project Transformation National, and she looks forward to collaborating with the PT network.
+She is thrilled to be collaborating with the Project Transformation network!